 A highlight of Jay's trial practice is his leadership of the Bergeson trial team in obtaining a $15.5 million judgment for Lam Research Corporation against Dallas Semiconductor Corporation in a breach of contract case.
 At the time, it was one of the largest verdicts in a Commercial Code case in California.

-In 2001, Mr. Fowler successfully defended a dock owner, LP Corporation, against a ship owner’s claim for indemnity for the cost of cleaning up one of California’s most expensive maritime oil spills.
-The Federal District Court in San Francisco ruled that LP had zero fault for collision and oil spill, and the U.S. Court of Appeals for the Ninth Circuit affirmed.
+In another matter, Jay successfully defended a dock owner, LP Corporation, against a ship owner’s claim for indemnity for the cost of cleaning up one of California’s most expensive maritime oil spills.
+The U.S. District Court for the Norther District of California ruled that LP had zero fault for the collision and oil spill, and the U.S. Court of Appeals for the Ninth Circuit affirmed.
 He also obtained a defense verdict for the LP Corporation in a product and construction defect case in which a co-defendant was found liable for over $20 million.